 If you are using cloth diapers, avoid using AI2 (all-in-two) or hybrid diapers.
 These have got inserts that are separate from the cover and can move around very easily if you have a very active baby.
 I am talking from experience here …. my second daughter has been driving me mad with this! 🙂

 If the inserts are out of place, the diaper ends up leaking quite easily.
 Whether it’s pee or poop, you will find yourself changing diapers and clothes constantly.

-Flat or Fitted diapers can also move around easily, so avoid these too.
+Flat cloth diapers can also move around easily, so avoid these too.

 Huggies Little Snuggles are an example of diapers that have got a pocketed back waistband.

 If your baby is still quite young and pooping a lot at night, another way to prevent leaking at night is to use overnight diapers, such as Huggies Overnites or Pampers Swaddlers Overnights.
 These have extra absorbency, so also perfect if you have a heavy wetter.